Klik hier om deze informatie in het Nederlands te lezen.

 Heart breaking is the fact that the majority of the Ugandan rural population has no access to safe water, as much as water is even known to be the source of life.
 For water, the people depend on small lakes that often contain ditch-water.
 Often, they have to walk several hours to reach a place where they can fill their jerry cans with contaminated water.
 Most often, it is the children who are being sent for this task.
 Not only is it extremely heavy for the children to carry a water filled jerry can back home, also it unfortunately means that they are structurally missing many precious hours at school.
 The countless amounts of bacteria that contaminate the water hugely affects the overall health of the rural population and causes that they cannot function well in their daily lives.

 Unfortunately, the lack of safe water is not the only problem the children in Uganda are facing.
 Their poor living circumstances are the result of a combination of many development blocking factors.
-As can be read in this article, many children cannot attend school.
+As can be read in this article about Ugandan’s school system, many children cannot attend school.
 In 1997, primary school education was promised to be free to attend for all children, but in reality it is nothing like that, not even to mention the quality of the education.
 English is the official language of the country, but with far the majority of the children not receiving proper education, they simply don’t master the language, which leads to them (as well their parents or caretakers, who also never received good education) missing out on a lot of information that is spread in English.
 For example, campaigns from the government to prevent AIDS/HIV are in English.
 Also, because of the general lack of education, important knowledge about how to cultivate crops successfully is absent, with all its consequences.
 Malnutrition is very often seen.